fakinwurx/IBKR-hlidac/README.md

 * **Interactive Brokers Integration:** Connects to IB TWS/Gateway for retrieving live position and market data.
 * **OpenAI GPT Chat:** Integrated chat module for quick questions and answers, with the ability to select different GPT models (gpt-4o, gpt-3.5-turbo, etc.).
 * **User Interface:** Intuitive GUI built with PyQt6.
+* **Flex Report:** Donwloading YTD actual info and updating database by click of a button !

 ## Planned Future Enhancements